aaron-lebo/prose/README.md

 The former example reads much more like UNIX piping: one value gets passed to the next.
 I personally believe that this is intuitively easier for most people to follow, at least if you read a language that reads from left to right, and perhaps even if you do not.
 Outside of just that, you constantly hear people complain about lisp having poor syntax for math; we are trained from youth to use operators.
 These are hard habits to break.

 Enough bashing on lisp.
-The question is whether we can take three great advantages of lisp syntax: uniformity, homoiconicity (for easy macros), and simplicity, and incorporate true operators while eliminating too much nesting?
-You can, and prose is an attempt at this.
+The question is can we can take three great advantages of lisp syntax: uniformity, homoiconicity (for easy macros), and simplicity, and incorporate true operators while eliminating too much nesting?
+We can, and prose is an attempt at this.

 ## what